Skip to main content

 SLAPPing the experts?

-“Based on the media description of the case it seems that we might be talking about a so-called SLAPP – a strategic lawsuit aimed at curtailing public debate.” – I am told by Krzysztof Izdebskim, a lawyer working for Stefan Batoregy Foundation.
+“Based on the media description of the case it seems that we might be talking about a so-called SLAPP – a strategic lawsuit aimed at curtailing public debate.” – I am told by Krzysztof Izdebski, a lawyer working for Stefan Batory Foundation.

 The way this works is that people who identify and publicize irregularities are hit with a lawsuit by an entity that had a hand in causing the irregularities, aimed at creating a chilling effect affecting the sued parties, but also anyone else who might be willing to follow their lead.